2007–08 NHL season: Salary cap

+Possible expansion discussions

 During board of governors meetings held on September 18, 2007, in Chicago, cities including Las Vegas, Kansas City, Houston, Milwaukee, Quebec City, Seattle and Winnipeg were discussed as possible expansion destinations.
+The league would eventually not expand until the Vegas Golden Knights began play in the 2017–18 season.

+Approval for new schedule format in 2008–09

-The NHL also discussed the current "unbalanced" schedule and voted on a new schedule format at a board meeting in November, so that all teams will play each other at least once and reduce intradivisional play in the 2008–09 season, in essence returning to the scheduling structure that existed in 2003–04, and would have existed in 2004–05.
-The sale of the Lightning and Predators teams were not completed for board approval.
+The NHL voted on a new schedule format at a board meeting in November, so that all teams will play each other at least once and reduce intradivisional play in the 2008–09 season, in essence returning to the scheduling structure that existed in 2003–04, and would have existed in 2004–05.

 Rule changes

 A number of minor rule changes were introduced for the start of the 2007–08 season.
 Penalty shots can now be awarded when a player with the puck is hauled down from the centre line on in rather than from the opposition's blue-line as had been the case.
 Also, the interference rule was altered to allow for a major penalty and a game misconduct when an injury results.
 Another change affected faceoff placement: All faceoffs must be conducted at one of the nine dots painted on the rink.